emallson/tiptop/README.md

 paper](https://arxiv.org/abs/1701.08462) in Rust.

-Sampling is done using [this library](https://github.com/emallson/ris.rs) and solving is done with CPLEX via [this library](https://github.com/emallson/rplex).
+Sampling is done using [this library](https://github.com/emallson/ris.rs) and solving is done with Gurobi via [this library](https://github.com/emallson/gurobi.rs) or CPLEX via [this library](https://github.com/emallson/rplex).

-*This is not the canonical/reference implementation!*
+Gurobi is the default due to some memory issues we ran into in recent versions of CPLEX.

 ## Input Format